Renal vein thrombosis

 Renal vein thrombosis is a blood clot that develops in the vein that drains blood from the kidney.

-Renal vein thrombosis is an uncommon disorder that may be caused by:
+Renal vein thrombosis is an uncommon disorder.
+It may be caused by:

 In adults, the most common cause is nephrotic syndrome.
 In infants, the most common cause is dehydration.

-An examination may not reveal the specific problem, but may indicate nephrotic syndrome or other causes of renal vein thrombosis.
+An exam may not reveal the specific problem.
+However, it may indicate nephrotic syndrome or other causes of renal vein thrombosis.

 The treatment is focused on preventing new clot formations and reducing the risk of the clot traveling to other locations in the body (embolization).

-You may get medications that prevent blood clotting (anticoagulants) to stop new clots from forming.
-Your doctor may recommend bedrest or limited activity for a brief period.
+You may get medicines that prevent blood clotting (anticoagulants).
+Your doctor may have rest in bed or cut down on activity for a short time.

-Renal vein thrombosis usually gets better over time without permanently injuring the kidneys.
+Renal vein thrombosis usually gets better over time without lasting damage to the kidneys.

 - Acute renal failure (especially if thrombosis occurs in a dehydrated child)